remytuyeras/aces/README.md

 >>> alice.decrypt(online2)
 10
 ```
 A limitation in our presentation was that our algorithm struggled to handle numerous layers of additions and multiplications.
-Although this might restrict the volume of information processed simultaneously, we could enhance the level range by setting $p=2$ and $q = 2^{2^5+5}+1 = 137438953473 =  3\cdot 1777\cdot 5331\cdot 25781083 \cdot 77343249\cdot 45812984491 \cdot 137438953473$.
+Although this might restrict the volume of information processed simultaneously, we could enhance the level range by setting $p=2$ and $q = 2^{2^5+5}+1 = 137438953473 =  3\cdot 1777\cdot 25781083$.